 The sense of smell can be confused by other factors.
 A person may describe water from a sink tap as smelling "septic."
 Moist, partially clogged drain traps or garbage disposals may be the actual source of the smell, rather than the tap itself.
 Decaying waste in the drains may smell "septic," causing water drawn at that location to seem to have the same odor.

 What are some common sources of waterborne tastes or odors?

-Untreated water can also be subject to agricultural or industrial pollution which may affect taste and odor.
+Untreated water can also be subject to agricultural or industrial run-off which may affect taste and odor.
 Water which contains these types of chemicals is usually described as having a "phenolic," "petroleum or hydrocarbon," or "plastic" odor.
-In communities with water sources downstream from major sources of such contaminants, the treatment process reduces the raw water contents to safe levels, but taste and odor may remain.
+In communities with water sources downstream from major sources of such contaminants, the treatment process reduces raw water contents, but taste and odor may remain.
 Fortunately, Denver's water collection system has very little affect from such pollutants.
 Usually, our raw water contains very low levels of organics when it enters the treatment process.

 The water treatment process itself uses and may create chemicals which can cause taste or odor.
 Disinfected water may retain a faint "bleachy" odor, for example.
 Water which resides in pipes for long periods of time through lack of use can develop a "stale" taste or odor.
 A "stale" water condition may occur in dead ends on the delivery system.
 Stale water conditions are more likely to occur in summer when higher temperatures cause the disinfectant (which remains in the water, at very low levels mandated by public health regulations) to dissipate more quickly.